Breathe Easier – October is Healthy Lung Month!

 Healthy Lung month is an opportunity to be more conscientious about your lung health, to take steps to improve your lung health and, ultimately, to improve your quality of life!

 Implementing the following steps is a great way to prioritize your lung health:

 - Prevent illness.
-In the middle of a worldwide pandemic, this is now more important than ever.
 Lung illnesses put a strain on your entire respiratory system, not just your lungs.
-Prevent infections that lead to illnesses by washing your hands regularly, practicing good hygiene, and eating a healthy, nutrient-dense diet; these practices are essential in protecting your lungs from pathogens that can devastate your immune system.1
+Preventing infections that lead to illnesses by washing your hands regularly, practicing good hygiene, and eating a healthy, nutrient-dense diet are essential in protecting your lungs from pathogens that can devastate your immune system.1

 - Exercise regularly.
 Physical exercise doesn’t just make your muscles stronger, it makes your lungs stronger too!
 Healthy adults should be moderately exercising approximately 30 minutes a day, five days a week.
 Moderate exercise can be enjoying a brisk walk, playing with your children or pets at the park, or even cleaning your house!
 Improving your lung strength doesn’t need to be intense; it just needs to be consistent.1

 - Quit smoking.
 Smoking is a major cause of heart disease and lung disease.
 In fact, smoking and tobacco-related illnesses are the leading cause of preventable death in the United States.3,4Quitting smoking can benefit your health almost immediately.